Wendy Melillo Farrill

 School of Communication

 - Wendy Melillo is a full-time professor of Public Communication.
-She teaches in the School of Communication's Public Communication division.
+She teaches in the School of Communication's Strategic Communication division.
 Her research is focused on public service advertising.
 Melillo was a reporter for The Washington Post, earning a Pulitzer Prize nomination and an award from the White House Correspondents' Association for her coverage of the United Way scandal.
 She spent nearly a decade covering political advertising and strategic communication planning for the business publication Adweek before joining SOC.
+Her first book was recently published, How McGruff and the Crying Indian Changed America.
+The book discusses the compelling - and sometimes controversial - story of the Ad Council and the campaigns that have become part of the nation’s collective memory.

 DegreesBA Print Journalism/International Relations, American University; MA History of Ideas, Johns Hopkins University; MA International Communications, American University